-When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to eed.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.
+RFP 2024-0500-0117

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20MB (megabytes).
+The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
 If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+When you are emailing your proposal, the state recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.

-It is the offeror's responsibility to contact the issuing agency at 907-465-8654 to confirm that the proposal has been received.
+It is the offeror's responsibility to contact the issuing agency at (907) 269-3484 to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.